eclipse-archived/ceylon-lang.org/documentation/1.0/tour/basics.md

     }

 The type `String?` indicates that `name` may contain a `null` value.
-We then use the `if (exists ...)` control structure to split the code that deals with a non-`null` vs a `null` name.
+We then use the `if (exists ...)` control structure to branch the code that deals with a non-`null` vs a `null` name.

 Unlike Java, locals, parameters, and attributes that may contain `null` values